alexanderbez/titan/README.md

-# titan
+# Titan

-A lightweight API for aggregating Cosmos network telemetry and node information.
+A lightweight and simple Cosmos network validator monitoring and alerting tool.